 Credit is awarded for superior performance on the International Baccalaureate Higher Level exams.
-These policies are in effect for students entering Penn during the 2008-09 academic year.
+These policies are in effect for students entering Penn during the 2009-10 academic year.
 In several instances evaluations have changed from previous years.
 All of these policies remain under ongoing review and are subject to change without prior notice.

-Scores of 4 to 1 receive no credit unless
+Scores of 4 to 1 receive no credit unless otherwise indicated.

-For the most up-to-date listings see www.admissionsug.upenn.edu/applying/ otherwise indicated.
+For the most up-to-date listings see www.admissionsug.upenn.edu/applying/baccalaureate.php.

-Office of Transfer Credit and Advanced
+Office of Transfer Credit and Advanced Placement: 215.898.6080 xfer@admissions.upenn.edu

-Placement 215.898.6080 xfer@admissions.upenn.edu